 I’m a limited one man show because of my health, something you will notice in the lack of production value, editing, and action in my videos.
 I shoot a few videos at a time when I feel good enough, which is about once or twice a month, so I have to be efficient.
 Hopefully that doesn’t ruin your experience, it’s the best I can personally manage.

-I don’t sell anything directly (yet), but I do add affiliate links that make sense in order to pay the electric bill and kibble for the talent, so if you follow links and buy almost anything, it could support this site, even if it’s not related to home theater.
+I don’t sell anything directly (yet), but I do add affiliate links that make sense in order to pay the electric bill and kibble for the talent, so if you follow links and buy almost anything, it could earn commissions for this site, even if it’s not related to home theater.

-Clicking an Amazon link to a movie, and then buying a dog toy for your own furry friend, or nearly anything else, can help support this site.
+Clicking an Amazon link to a movie, and then buying a dog toy for your own furry friend, or nearly anything else, can earn a commission for this site.
 I don’t ask my audience to do anything for me that would cost them anything extra.
 Likes, comments, shares, and subscribing are all free, and all are valuable to me.

 It would be MUCH easier to make money with less expensive and more recognizable brands, but I think it would leave my audience short-changed.
 In that way I am limited.
 I could easily promote overpriced clock radios simply because of name recognition, but I’m not Forrest Gump telling little white lies about ping-pong paddles.

 Performance must be spot on for me to discuss a subwoofer in a positive light, and I’m fortunate that a few of my favorite sub makers have been interested in offering their support.
 Can’t hit down to 20 hertz cleanly and with authority?
 It won’t make the list.

 It’s easy to find main speakers that produce from 100-20,000 hertz.
 Finding a sub that works well and evenly across the range of 20-100 hertz sounds simple enough, but that’s exactly why this site exists.
 It’s fairly uncommon.